Saunak-Bhattacharjee/OneHop-Away-The-Collapse-of-Spatial-Encoding-in-Multi-Hop-Reasoning-/README.md

 **Deeper layers transform rather than preserve this signal.**:  The monotonic decline from L1 to L32 (0.715 → 0.636 for k=1) suggests that later layers are transforming the early encoding into a format suited to next-token prediction, which is geometrically less clean for a direction-classification probe.

 **Compositional spatial reasoning is not linearly readable from entity tokens.**: The collapse at k=2 is the central finding.
 The model cannot compose even a two-hop spatial chain into a linearly-decodable relation at the individual entity token positions.
 This does not mean the model fails at multi-hop spatial reasoning.
 It means the answer is not stored *there*.
-Future work should examine alternative extraction points: intermediate entity tokens in the chain, or sequence-level representations conditioned on the explicit question.

 **Extraction strategy is the critical methodological decision.** The jump from 0.354 (mean-pool) to 0.715 (entity-targeted, k=1) on the same dataset and model shows that *where* you extract from matters far more than which dataset or model you use.
 Probing studies that rely on sentence-level representations may be systematically underestimating the spatial encoding capacity of LLMs.

-### Limitations

-- Results are from a single model family (Pythia-2.8B).
-Replication on GPT-2-XL or Llama-family models would strengthen generalisability claims.
-- The k=5 late-peak observation is based on n=213 examples and should be treated as a hypothesis for future work.
-- SpaRTUN results are complicated by class imbalance; the majority-class baseline (0.54) exceeds Layer 1 probe accuracy (0.537), limiting interpretability for that dataset.
+## References

+- Shi, Z., Zhang, Q., & Lipani, A. (2022).
+StepGame: A New Benchmark for Robust Multi-Hop Spatial Reasoning in Texts. *AAAI 2022*.
+- Mirzaee, R., Faghihi, H. R., Ning, Q., & Kordjamshidi, P. (2021).
+SPARTQA: A Textual Question Answering Benchmark for Spatial Reasoning. *NAACL 2021*.
+- Rizvi, M. I., Zhu, X., & Gurevych, I. (2024).
+SpaRC and SpaRP: Spatial Reasoning Characterization and Path Generation for Understanding Spatial Reasoning Capability of Large Language Models. *ACL 2024*.
+- Biderman, S. et al. (2023).
+Pythia: A Suite for Analyzing Large Language Models Across Training and Scaling. *ICML 2023*.
+- Alain, G., & Bengio, Y. (2016).
+Understanding Intermediate Layers Using Linear Classifier Probes. *ICLR Workshop 2017*.
+- Belrose, N. et al. (2023).
+Eliciting Latent Predictions from Transformers with the Tuned Lens. *arXiv:2303.08112*.